lv042/Weather-Wizard/docs/research_log.md

 - Hot reload setup with Air
 - A database manager which establishes a connection to the database and executes queries

+## Monday Update

+Today, I finished all the basic CRUD operations in the Database-manager.
+Now the database manager can deliver to requested information to the Fiber-API.
+The Get and Delete request are both already working.
+The other two are still in progress and will be probably finished tomorrow.
+I also plan to give proper status codes to the API responses.
+At the moment, the API always returns a 200 status code, even if the request failed.
+Also an error message would be good to have.
+If I have the time tomorrow I will also restructure my code and put parts of it into separate classes.